-The Gurarie Wildlife Ecology Lab in the Department of Environmental Biology at SUNY-ESF works on fundamental questions of how animals navigate, survive, and persist in complex and dynamic environments.
+The Animal Movement and Spatial Ecology Lab (AMSEL) in the Department of Environmental Biology at SUNY-ESF works on fundamental questions of how animals navigate, survive, and persist in complex and dynamic environments.
 Our approach straddles theory, methodological innovation, the deep exploration of empirical data, and a diversity of knowledge modes with an eye on human-wildlife interactions, conservation, and stewardship.

 For a cv that was almost surely up-to-date once upon a time, click here.
 My Google Profile Page has links to peer-reviewed publications.